zhinoo-zobairi/thesis-workspace/source_code_review/MyTakeawayAndQuestions-12-12-25.md

 │                                                           │
 └──────────────────────────────────────────────────────────-┘
 ````

-## ???
-Do we need a cutter as well for MQTT???

 - **HttpTransaction** is a C++ object that stores: The request line, the response status, headers for both directions, body data, infractions/errors found during parsing.
 It is only created when we have enough data to start processing a message => One HTTP transaction = one request + its matching response:
     - HttpFlowData = per-CONNECTION state (can have multiple transactions)
     - HttpTransaction = per-REQUEST/RESPONSE state